moby/moby/docs/reference/commandline/dockerd.md

 The `--config-file` option allows you to set any configuration option for the daemon in a JSON format.
 This file uses the same flag names as keys, except for flags that allow several entries, where it uses the plural of the flag name, e.g., `labels` for the `label` flag.
-By default, docker tries to load a configuration file from `/etc/docker/daemon.json` on Linux and `%programdata%\docker\config\daemon.json` on Windows.

 The options set in the configuration file must not conflict with options set via flags.
 The docker daemon fails to start if an option is duplicated between the file and the flags, regardless their value.
 We do this to avoid silently ignore changes introduced in configuration reloads.
 For example, the daemon fails to start if you set daemon labels in the configuration file and also set daemon labels via the `--label` flag.
 Options that are not present in the file are ignored when the daemon starts.

+### Linux configuration file

+The default location of the configuration file on Linux is `/etc/docker/daemon.json`.
+The `--config-file` flag can be used to specify a non-default location.

-This is a full example of the allowed configuration options in the file:
+This is a full example of the allowed configuration options on Linux:

 ```json
 {